isomorphic-software/smartclient-docs/classes/DataBoundComponent.md

 ### Description
 Optional identifier for saved searches that should be applied to this component.

-By default [SavedSearches](SavedSearches.md#class-savedsearches) are associated with a component via its [local ID](Canvas.md#method-canvasgetlocalid) and [DataSource ID](#attr-databoundcomponentdatasource).
+By default [SavedSearches](SavedSearches.md#class-savedsearches) are associated with a component via a [minimal locator](AutoTest.md#classmethod-autotestgetminimallocator).
 This property allows developers to override this behavior and explicitly associate a component with a set of saved searches.
 This can provide a couple of benefits:
 Firstly this ensures that saved searches will be unambiguously associated with the particular component even if the page changes such that a stored minimal locator would no longer applied to the component, without requiring an explicit [Canvas.ID](Canvas.md#attr-canvasid).
 Secondly this allows the same set of saved searches to be applied to more than one component on a page.
 This may be valueable for cases where the same information from the same dataSource is presented to users in multiple places.

 **Flags**: IRWA

 ---
-## ClassMethod: DataBoundComponent.requestsArePending

-### Description
-Returns whether there are any pending [DSRequest](../reference_2.md#object-dsrequest)s initiated by this [DataBoundComponent](../reference.md#interface-databoundcomponent).
-May not include any requests sent by directly calling the [DataSource](DataSource.md#class-datasource) APIs (rather than the DataBoundComponent APIs).

-### Returns

-`[Boolean](#type-boolean)` — true if one or more requests are pending, false otherwise.

----
 ## Method: DataBoundComponent.getSort

 ### Description
-Return the [SortSpecifier](../reference_2.md#object-sortspecifier)s representing the current sort configuration of this component.
+Return the [SortSpecifier](../reference.md#object-sortspecifier)s representing the current sort configuration of this component.

 ### Returns

-`[Array of SortSpecifier](#type-array-of-sortspecifier)` — sortSpecifiersA copy of the current sort specification for this component
+`[Array of SortSpecifier](#type-array-of-sortspecifier)` — sortSpecifiersThe current sort specification for this component

 ---
 ## Method: DataBoundComponent.findAll

 ### Description
 This API is equivalent to [List.findAll](List.md#method-listfindall) but searches for a matching record among already-loaded data only.
-Use [fetchData](ListGrid_2.md#method-listgridfetchdata) to load data from the server.
+Use [fetchData](ListGrid_1.md#method-listgridfetchdata) to load data from the server.

 ### Parameters